gurditsingh/hydeout/_posts/test.md

 ## Handling Skewness

 ### Repartitioning
 In spark we have partition types called input, output and shuffle.
-The input and output partitions size are controlled by the size of the partitions but the shuffle in the middle is changed by the count so naturally and unfortunately we have a little math to do to figure this out so talking about
+The input and output partition size are controlled by the partition size of the input data but the shuffle in the middle is changed by the count so naturally and unfortunately we have a little math to figure out.

 Blinding repartition your data always naïve and effective approach.
 In which you increase the number of partitions spark RDD or DataFrame.
 In spark partitions are mapped to tasks.
 One partition runs on one task.
 Repartitioning can be done either by number of partitions or provide different keys.